 The city briefly lost its significance and slightly changed its appearance after the Arab conquests but around the 18th century, it became one of the largest shipping centers in the world.
-Today, Alexandria is one of the most modern cities in Egypt and one of the most beautiful cities in the Mediterranean.
+Today, Alexandria is one of the most modern cities in Egypt, home to some of the most famous tourist sites in Egypt, and one of the most beautiful cities in the Mediterranean.

 Mendefera, Eritrea- 2,500 Years Old